Tuesday, November 21, 2017

 1. Loving - There are quite a few reasons why I was looking forward to watching this - written & directed by Jeff Nichols (I actually forgot this fact until Michael Shannon showed up and then I was like "oh yeah!!"), starring Ruth Negga - who is utterly fantastic on the show Preacher (all of the actors are brilliant, which is the only reason I'm still watching it, because otherwise, it's weird as fuck and not really in a good way), and it's an incredibly timely true story of fairly famous Supreme Court case that legalized interracial marriages.
 The movie was exactly what I was expecting - fairly simple, understated biopic of this couple's "fight" for justice.
 I put the word fight in quotes, because it's not a fight that they wanted, they simply just wanted to live their life peacefully in their hometown and raise their children.
 It shouldn't be something that one has to fight for, but here we are (fucking STILL).
 The part that made me angry (aside from the entire story of injustice) is that ***spoiler*** he fucking dies at the end from getting killed by a drunk driver?!
 What the actual fuck.

 2. 3 Generations - I wasn't expecting much with this movie because of the minimal buzz it received for such a strong cast.
 I thought it would be mediocre.
 I certainly did not think it would be a contender for the worst movie of the year.
 It's that bad, you guys.
 First, I totally understand why people take offense at having cisgender actors play transgender roles.
 I think it would have made the film more authentic to have a transgender actor, but I also think that strong actors can transcend their own circumstances (that's kind of the point of "acting").
-And Dakota Fanning is probably the strongest actress of her generation, but unfortunately, this did not work.
+And Elle Fanning is probably the strongest actress of her generation, but unfortunately, this did not work.
 Second, I don't really understand the point of this movie, or how it relates to the title of "3 generations" because it wasn't really about a generation gap, it was just about a family adjusting to their child's transition.
 And this is a very fascinating topic that should be a really nuanced, personal story.
 It's not.
 Instead it's just generic, and reduced to a teenager "acting out".
 The only thing I found interesting was the role of the father.
 I think it's odd that he would still have any parental rights considering he abandoned his family (but laws are weird).
 But then, there's a *surprise twist* *spoiler ahead*, he's not actually her father anyway.
 Um, what?
 Then, what's the point?
 Why harass him into being a "father" if he isn't?
 And, finally, the wigs that are used are horrible!
-Dakota's wig is bad, and then there is an even worse one.
+Elle's wig is bad, and then there is an even worse one.
 Why not have her shave her head?
 Also, is Naomi wearing a wig too?
 Because there was something weird about her hairline.

 3. The Lost City of Z - This movie seemed to come and go pretty quickly, but after I watched it I read a few really strong reviews that I am baffled by.
 It's an okay movie.
 An epic tale of early exploration which is certainly interesting (and a complete coincidence that I watched it on Columbus Day).
 Charlie Hunnam isn't the greatest actor, but I think some critics are unnecessarily harsh on him.
 I thought he did a spectacular job as Jax on Sons of Anarchy, barring a few missteps with the accent.
 And he is very good in this movie, too.
 However, the movie, itself, is very boring and repetitive during the whole middle part.
 It doesn't get good until his son is grown (his son is played by Tom Holland, LOL.
 The fact that this could actually be factually accurate made me feel so old bc Charlie is MY AGE).
 Sienna Miller plays her typical wife role and I AM OVER IT.
 Also, *surprise* Robert Pattinson is in this!
 Is he not popular anymore?
 Because I feel like a few years ago it would have been made into a huge deal.
 Anyway, the movie could have used some tighter editing, but it was very gorgeous to look at, and there are some spectacularly tense scenes.
 It's just not cinematically "epic" enough for such an epic story.